Faster Gr\"obner bases for Lie derivatives of ODE systems via monomial orderings: Experimental results

 the order of variables for the best speed without weights is

-That is, we {use differential deg-rev-lex ordering which } orders variables from higher to lower derivative grouping the same degree together (all order-4 derivatives, all order-3, etc.).
+That is, we use differential deg-rev-lex ordering which orders variables from higher to lower derivative grouping the same degree together (all order-4 derivatives, all order-3, etc.).

-In what follows, we apply the weights on top of the default variable ordering eq. \ref{eq:default_order} that has proven itself to be empirically faster.
+In what follows, we apply the weights on top of the default variable ordering~\eqref{eq:default_order} that has proven itself to be empirically faster.
 We will consider several ODE models and provide Gr\"obner basis results over a field of integers with positive prime characteristic \(p=11863279\).
-Each example will be summarized by the following metrics in \ref{benchmarks_maple}, \ref{benchmarks_magma}: \begin{enumerate} \item Number of polynomials and variables in the polynomial system. \item {Default (without weights) CPU time (min) and memory (GB)}. \item {CPU time (min) and memory (GB) with weights}. \item Speedup calculated as \(\frac{\text{old time}}{\text{new time}}\). \item Memory improvement calculated as \(\frac{\text{old memory}}{\text{new memory}}\). \end{enumerate} Once the Gr\"obner basis computation is finished, the weights are removed by a back substitution to answer the identifiability query.
+Each example will be summarized by the following metrics in Tables~\ref{benchmarks_maple} and~\ref{benchmarks_magma}: \begin{enumerate} \item Number of polynomials and variables in the polynomial system.